 Flamingo Take-Off - In a mesmerising display of pink poetry, each flamingo takes to the skies (Lake Magadi, Kenya).

 Flamingo Trails - A flock of flamingo run through shallow water, leaving trails in the volcanic mud (Lake Magadi, Kenya).

-Patterns of Pink - As each pink dot skims the lake surface, its dangling legs leave a flamingo trail in the dark salt-rich water.
-Patterns of pink radiate out as an avian spectacle of epic proportions becomes airborne (Lake Magadi, Kenya).
+Patterns of Pink - Pink dots skim the lake's surface, dangling legs leave a flamingo trail in the dark salt-rich water and patterns of pink radiate out as an avian spectacle of epic proportions is birthed (Lake Magadi, Kenya).